COVID19Tracking/analysis/README.md

-# analysis
+# COVID Data Analysis

-Storage for any COVID data analysis and visualization
+Use this repo to store any COVID data analysis and visualization.

+#### Getting Started

+Install package dependencies
+    pip install -r requirements.txt